Use the Standard Syntax for More Advanced Searches

 root_of(subject::"patent pending")

-Document Class Searches
+Document Class Search

 docclass:: <class>